FIATA/eFBL/README.md

 You can use the online [verification page](https://fiata.github.io/eFBL/verification-page/) to validate produced eFBL PDFs

+## Implementation
+Please refer to the doc within the `docs`folder.
+You can refer to the Postman collection in `examples` folder or to the [demo test implementation](https://github.com/FIATA/eFBL-demo-implementation/), written in python.

 ## Model

 Please refer to the json-schema and the generated documentation for exact definitions.